0xbaitan/BiaPlanner/README.md

 - **Understanding how to hash passwords and compare them with plaintext passwords for added security**:
   Charity, D.T.
 (2024).
 How to Hash Passwords with bcrypt in Node.js. [online] freeCodeCamp.org.
 Available at: https://www.freecodecamp.org/news/how-to-hash-passwords-with-bcrypt-in-nodejs/ [Accessed 27 Oct.
 2024].

+- **Understanding how I can implement Redis to my system**:
+  1. Por, P. (2024).
+How to Use Docker Redis with NestJS - Panat Por - Medium. [online] Medium.
+Available at: https://medium.com/@panat.siriwong/how-to-use-docker-redis-with-nestjs-7543bd17f39e [Accessed 29 Oct.
+2024].